Energy audits are the best kept secret of smart facilities and operations managers.

 What you can do later:

-The second option is to properly budget for an energy audit in 2018.
+The second option is to properly budget for an energy audit now.
 The earlier in the year that you get the audit results, the sooner you can realize the savings that it brings and reallocate the extra funds to better uses.